AS7RIDENIED/LOLZTEAM/Documentation/Market.md

 - **allow_ask_discount** (bool): Allow ask discount.
 - **proxy_id** (int): Proxy ID.
 - **proxy_random** (bool): Proxy random.
+- **resell_item_id** (int): Put item id if you are trying to resell item.
+This is useful to pass temporary email from reselling item to new item.
+- **force_mail** (bool): Get temporary email if not required by category.
+Available for Supercell, Fortnite and Epic Games categories.
 - **kwargs** (dict[str, Any]): Kwargs.

 **Example:**